spidasoftware/schema/doc/apis/clientAPI.md

 #### Parameters

-1. foundation: a _required_ `string` of the foundation to retrieve.
+1. foundation: a _required_ `string` of the foundation name to retrieve.
 1. clientFile: a _required_ `string` of the client file name to pull from

 #### Returns